mananahmed/syllabi/SAsyll.md

 ## Course Texts to be Purchased

-* **A Social History of the Deccan, 1300-1761: Eight Indian lives** by	Richard M. Eaton.
+* *A Social History of the Deccan, 1300-1761: Eight Indian lives* by	Richard M. Eaton.
 (Cambridge: Cambridge University Press,	2008) ISBN 9780521716277.	$40.99
-* **The Magic Doe: Qut̤ban Suhravardī's Mirigāvatī** A new translation by Aditya Behl; edited by Wendy Doniger.
+* *The Magic Doe: Qut̤ban Suhravardī's Mirigāvatī* A new translation by Aditya Behl; edited by Wendy Doniger.
 (Oxford; New York: Oxford University Press, 2012) ISBN 9780199842940. $28.95
-* **River of Fire (Aag kar darya)** by Qurratulain Hyder (New York: New Directions, 1999) ISBN 9780811215336. $23.95
+* *River of Fire (Aag kar darya)* by Qurratulain Hyder (New York: New Directions, 1999) ISBN 9780811215336. $23.95

 ## Class Policies

-* Attendance is required, necessary and crucial for successful completion of the course.
-Unexcused absences beyond one will result in grade devaluation, as will consistent late arrivals or disruptions.
-Participation is 20% of your grade - it is defined as consistent and constant presence in the course (including TA session), engagement with the materials and your colleagues.
+* Land Acknowledgment: At Columbia's Morningside campus, we acknowledge that we are on the territory of the Lenape and Wappinger peoples.
+Many indigenous communities have lived in and moved through this place over time.
+Indigenous people from many nations live and work in this region today.
+We acknowledge their communities by paying respect to their elders past and present, and recognizing their active presence and their futurity, reposed in the generations present and those to come.

+* Classroom Etiquette are best practices of your academic and social lives: be considerate in class; arrive before official class time; listen well; interact with your colleagues with respect and compassion; turn off your phone; and turn off your computing devices.
+One basic goal of this class is to learn through careful reading and discussion of primary texts, you are required to bring copies of all assigned works to class to facilitate discussion during class session.
+You will be expected to constantly “read around” the material, looking up key terms and people in encyclopedias, dictionaries, articles, and other references - to situate your own knowledge within the class.

 * Academic integrity is a basic understanding of our engagement in this course.
 I make a commitment to engage ethically and honestly with you, and I expect the same commitment.
 Plagiarism or dishonesty and unethical behavior is unacceptable and you will face punitive measures.
-You can learn more about Columbia’s official policies on Academic honesty, plagiarism, as well as citational practices here: http://www.college.columbia.edu/academics/integrity
-* Classroom Etiquette are best practices of your academic and social lives: be considerate in class; arrive before official class time; listen well; interact with your colleagues with respect and compassion; turn off your phone; and turn off your computing devices.
-One basic goal of this class is to learn through careful reading and discussion of primary texts, you are required to bring copies of all assigned works to class to facilitate discussion during class session.
-You will be expected to constantly “read around” the material, looking up key terms and people in encyclopedias, dictionaries, articles, and other references - to situate your own knowledge within the class.
-* Student with documented disabilities who may need academic accommodation, should let me know.
+You should be well-aware and actively cognizant of Columbia University's commitment to Academic Integrity.
+You can read the policy [here](http://www.college.columbia.edu/academics/academicintegrity).
+In this class, you are required to submit your original work, properly cited, for each assignment.
+I ask that you refrain from using laptops in the classroom, and if you need it for note-taking, you absolutely turn off wifi.
+Please turn your mobile phones off when you sit down in the class.
+If you have any concerns, problems, issues, please talk to me.
+I can help.

+* Attendance is required, necessary and crucial for successful completion of the course.
+Unexcused absences beyond one will result in grade devaluation, as will consistent late arrivals or disruptions.

+* Participation is defined as consistent and constant presence in the course (including TA session), engagement with the materials and your colleagues.

+* I endeavor to provide an inclusive learning environment.
+If you experience any barriers to learning in this course, do not hesitate to discuss them with me.
+If you have an apparent or non-apparent disability, please be registered with  the Office for Disability Services at 212-854-2388 or disability@columbia.edu.
+By making a plan through ODS, you can insure appropriate accommodations without disclosing your condition or diagnosis to course instructors.

 ## Assessments
 * 40%: Written Assignments count for 40% of your grade.
 You are required to write a response to the primary readings for that session of no more than 400-500 words.
 Your response should cover your analytical, close reading of the text as modeled in the class-- focus specifically on the subjectivity embedded in the source, the intended audience and the imagined social function.
 You can use any of the interpretive concepts covered in the class.
 Over the course of the semester, you will write eight (8) such responses.